It is time to reassess both political and economic policies toward China.

 Here, let’s briefly review the sequence of events.

-7. LDP and Japan Innovation Party establish a coalition government.
+7. LDP and JIP establish coalition government.

 8. LDP President Sanae Takaichi elected as Japan’s first female Prime Minister.